 The Federal Government has proposed changes that will tighten mortgage qualification lending rules.
-The proposed change would require homebuyers to face a stress test and qualify for a mortgage at a rate of 4.84% to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.
+The proposed change would require homebuyers in Toronto to face a stress test and qualify for a mortgage at a rate of 4.84% to ensure that they would be able to handle their mortgage payments should interest rates continue to rise.

 At this time, only those homebuyers who are borrowing but are paying less than the 20% on a down payment must undergo — and qualify — at the stress test rate.